Regents Scholarships for Transfer Students

 Regents Scholarships and Grants Number of Awards Criteria

-• Pursue any major leading to the bachelor’s degree at any USM institution
+• Pursue any major leading to a bachelor's degree at any USM institution within the academic year that follows graduation.

 Required Documentation